 Years of Experience

-Those who have five to nine years of work experience see an average pay of around $22.87.
-The largest slice of the Scott & White Hospital and Clinic workforce (45 percent) has been working for one to four years and earns approximately $17.45 per hour.
+Survey participants who have worked at Scott & White Hospital and Clinic for between five and 10 years earn approximately $23.26 per hour on average.
+The largest slice of the Scott & White Hospital and Clinic workforce (42 percent) has been working for one to four years and earns, on average, $16.70 per hour.

 Certifications and Degrees